Gwyn (name)

-Gwynn, Gwynne, Guinn or Gwyn, are given names meaning "white" or/and "blessed" in Welsh and Cornish.
+Gwynn, Guinn and Gwyn are given names meaning 'white' or 'blessed' in Welsh and Cornish.

-Gwyn and its variants are male given names, indicated by the spelling using 'y' rather than 'e'.
-'Gwen' or 'Gwendolen' are female equivalents.
-'Gwyneth' can cause confusion, as this is a female name with apparently male spelling, however, this name has a different etymological origin [ibid].
+Gwyn and its variants are male given names, indicated by the spelling using "y" rather than "e".
+Gwen or Gwendolen are female equivalents.
+Gwynne is a unisex Anglicised version of the name.
+Gwyneth can cause confusion, as this is a female name with apparently male spelling, however, this name has a different etymological origin.

 Notable people with the name include: